vega/vega-lite/site/docs/invaliddata.md

 #### `include`

 Include all data points in the marks and scale domains.
+Each scale will use the output for invalid values defined in `config.scale.invalid`

-By default, invalid values will output the same visual values as min values in the scales.
+- or, if unspecified, by default invalid values will produce the same visual values as zero (if the scale includes zero) or the minimum value (if the scale does not include zero).

 <div class="vl-example example-only" data-name="test_invalid_include"></div>